not-matty/audio_page_turn/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## Audiveris OMR Setup (Local)
-The app can call a local Audiveris installation to generate MusicXML from PDFs.
+The app can call a local Audiveris installation to generate OMR outputs from PDFs.
+These outputs are used for measure mapping and future audio localization.
+The UI continues to display the original PDF (no MusicXML rendering).

 Environment variables:
 - `AUDIVERIS_CMD`: command to run (defaults to `audiveris`)